PMStander/langflow/.project/core/activeContext.md

 - Using a modular approach to separate CRM entities into distinct models
 - Leveraging existing UI component library for consistency

-## Session Summary (2025-05-23)
+## Session Summary (2025-05-24)
+- Initialized memory system for new session
+- Reviewed current state of the project and implementation plans
+- Implemented CRM database models for Client, Invoice, Opportunity, and Task entities
+- Updated User and Workspace models with CRM relationships
-- Created comprehensive plan for implementing Workspace Dashboard & CRM feature
+- Created database migration script for the new tables
-- Designed database schema for CRM entities with proper relationships
+- Implemented basic API endpoints for CRM entities and dashboard data
-- Created UI mockups for dashboard and CRM interfaces
+- Created TypeScript interfaces and API hooks for CRM entities
+- Implemented CRM sidebar navigation and main dashboard page
+- Created clients management page with CRUD functionality
+- Updated application routes to include CRM pages
-- Developed detailed backend and frontend implementation plans
+- Created task logs for session initialization, CRM database models, API endpoints, and frontend implementation
-- Established implementation timeline with task dependencies
-- Documented the planning process in the project memory bank

 ## Previous Session Summary (2024-06-03)
 - Initialized memory bank for new session